 The Lieutenant tells the story of Lieutenant Daniel Rooke, who volunteers to go with the First Fleet to the British colony of New South Wales.
-The First Fleet is tasked with establishing a penal colony and making friendly contact with the Aborigines, the native people of Australia.
-When a small group of Aborigines begins to visit Rooke at his observatory, Rooke begins to learn their language, Cadigal, and teaches the Aborigines English.
+The First Fleet is tasked with establishing a penal colony and making friendly contact with the native Aboriginal people of Australia.
+When a small group of Aboriginal people begins to visit Rooke at his observatory, Rooke begins to learn their language, Cadigal, and teaches the Aboriginal people English.
 As he learns to speak Cadigal, primarily with a young girl named Tagaran, Rooke is forced to reevaluate how he thinks about language.
 He realizes that language isn't just about identifying verb tenses and naming parts of the body; language is, first and foremost, a way to form a relationship with people.

 As a child, Rooke is a lonely and bullied boy.
 His exceptional intellect comes at the expense of true friends, as he struggles to learn the appropriate language to communicate with his peers.
 At the Naval Academy, when other boys attempt to make small talk with Rooke about the weather, Rooke doesn't understand that the pleasantries are mostly polite words intended to fill silence.
 None of the boys really care to hear about, for example, Rooke's rain gauge or the weather patterns of Portsmouth.
 In this way, though Rooke technically communicates with his peers and classmates, he's unable to harness language to build lasting relationships with any of those boys.
 Instead, his inability to effectively communicate and carry on normal, everyday conversation isolates him and deprives him of any friendships with people his own age.
 However, Rooke soon finds that he has a knack for learning languages, and he learns to read five languages by the time he finishes school at the age of fifteen.
 Through foreign languages, Rooke learns to distill a form of communication down to various formulas of verb conjugation, moods, and tenses.
 Essentially, he learns to see language as something entirely separate from the people that speak or spoke these languages and instead, thinks of them in mathematical terms.
 Though the novel mentions that Rooke "made friends" with mathematical and scientific geniuses like Euclid and Sir Isaac Newton and learned to read multiple languages, doing so only improved his happiness with his solitude.
 Though he learned a form of communication, it doesn't actually help him to communicate.